Why Is Lower Back Pain on the Left Side?

 Watch the video below to learn a common cause of left side lower back pain, plus a simple stretch that you can use to relieve it!

-Common causes of lower back pain on the left side are:
+Common muscle groups that cause lower back pain on the left side are:

-A tight quadradtus lumborum muscle - this is the muscle between your ribcage and pelvis
+- The quadradtus lumborum - this is the muscle between your ribcage and pelvis

-Try this quick and easy stretch to help relieve lower back pain on the left side!
+Try this stretch to relieve lower back pain on the left side: